coverclock/com-diag-grandote/README.md

-Grandote, Desperado, Desperadito, Hayloft, Lariat, and Diminuto were all written by me, are the intellectual property of the Digital Aggregates Corporation, and are licensed on one FSF GNU license or another.
+Grandote, Desperado, Desperadito, Hayloft, Lariat, and Diminuto were all written by me, are the intellectual property of the Digital Aggregates Corporation, and are licensed using one FSF GNU license or another.

 I have written tens if not hundreds of thousands of lines of C++ for embedded products, mostly during my years at Bell Labs and its